Fungus: Growth and physiology

 The growth of fungi as hyphae on or in solid substrates or as single cells in aquatic environments is adapted for the efficient extraction of nutrients, because these growth forms have high surface area to volume ratios.
 Hyphae are specifically adapted for growth on solid surfaces, and to invade substrates and tissues.
 They can exert large penetrative mechanical forces; for example, many plant pathogens, including Magnaporthe grisea, form a structure called an appressorium that evolved to puncture plant tissues.
 The pressure generated by the appressorium, directed against the plant epidermis, can exceed 8 MPa.
-The filamentous fungus Paecilomyces lilacinus uses a similar structure to penetrate the eggs of nematodes.
+The filamentous fungus Purpureocillium lilacinum uses a similar structure to penetrate the eggs of nematodes.

 The mechanical pressure exerted by the appressorium is generated from physiological processes that increase intracellular turgor by producing osmolytes such as glycerol.
 Adaptations such as these are complemented by hydrolytic enzymes secreted into the environment to digest large organic molecules—such as polysaccharides, proteins, and lipids—into smaller molecules that may then be absorbed as nutrients.
 The vast majority of filamentous fungi grow in a polar fashion (extending in one direction) by elongation at the tip (apex) of the hypha.
 Other forms of fungal growth include intercalary extension (longitudinal expansion of hyphal compartments that are below the apex) as in the case of some endophytic fungi, or growth by volume expansion during the development of mushroom stipes and other large organs.
 Growth of fungi as multicellular structures consisting of somatic and reproductive cells—a feature independently evolved in animals and plants—has several functions, including the development of fruit bodies for dissemination of sexual spores (see above) and biofilms for substrate colonization and intercellular communication.

-The fungi are traditionally considered heterotrophs, organisms that rely solely on carbon fixed by other organisms for metabolism.
+Fungi are traditionally considered heterotrophs, organisms that rely solely on carbon fixed by other organisms for metabolism.
 Fungi have evolved a high degree of metabolic versatility that allows them to use a diverse range of organic substrates for growth, including simple compounds such as nitrate, ammonia, acetate, or ethanol.
 In some species the pigment melanin may play a role in extracting energy from ionizing radiation, such as gamma radiation.
 This form of "radiotrophic" growth has been described for only a few species, the effects on growth rates are small, and the underlying biophysical and biochemical processes are not well known.
 This process might bear similarity to CO2 fixation via visible light, but instead uses ionizing radiation as a source of energy.